mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 >
 > (From ["The Blue Cliff Record" translated by Thomas Cleary](books#BCR))

-Great Zen Master Ma, [Baso Zen Master](glossary#baso-dōitsu), who was second patriarch from [Huineng Zen Master](glossary#huineng).
+Great Zen Master Ma, [Baso Zen Master](glossary#baso-dōitsu), was [the] second [patriarch](glossary#patriarch) from [Huineng Zen Master](glossary#huineng).

 “The temple superintendent asked him, ‘Teacher, how has your venerable health been in recent days?’”
 It means, “How have you been?”
-Probably Baso Zen Master was maybe about to pass.
-So I don’t know who was the superintendent, but anyway, visited Baso Zen Master’s room, and asked, “How have you been?”
+Probably Baso Zen Master was about to pass.
+I don’t know who was the superintendent, but anyway, he visited Baso Zen Master’s room and asked, “How have you been?”
 So [the] Zen Master says, “Sun Face Buddha, Moon Face Buddha.”

 The Translator’s Note says:

 > According to the Buddha Name Scripture, a Sun Face Buddha lives in the world for eighteen hundred years, whereas a Moon Face Buddha enters extinction after a day and a night.
 Tenkei Denson Zen Master says, “But is everyone’s own Sun Face Buddha Moon Face Buddha something long or short?”

-“Is everyone’s own Sun Face Buddha Moon Face Buddha something long or short” means – is your life long or short?
+“Is everyone’s own Sun Face Buddha Moon Face Buddha something long or short” means: is your life long or short?
 Is your life called Sun Face Buddha, or Moon Face Buddha?

 In universal perspective, wherever you may be, there is constantly [the] stream of universal life.
 From this point, it is eternity; life is eternal.